In-School Prevention & Education

-At The Council on Recovery, we believe it’s not enough to treat the results of drug and alcohol abuse.
-We also want to prevent that abuse from occurring in the first place.
-That’s why we offer evidence-based prevention programs for grade levels 3-12 in public and private schools, as well as local community centers.
+At The Council on Recovery, we believe it’s not enough to just treat substance use disorders.
+We strive to prevent alcohol and drug abuse from occurring in the first place.
+That’s why we offer evidence-based prevention and education programs for grade levels 3-12 in public and private schools, as well as local community centers.

-Our prevention programs help individuals, families, and communities develop the resources they need to maintain healthy lifestyles.
-Through these programs, we can have a real impact on a wide range of at-risk behaviors including alcohol, tobacco, and other drug abuse; crime and delinquency; violence; vandalism; school failure; school dropouts; teenage pregnancy; mental health problems; depression and suicide.
+Ultimately, our prevention and education programs help individuals, families, and communities develop the resources they need to maintain healthy lifestyles.
+These proven programs have a real impact on a wide range of at-risk behaviors including alcohol, tobacco, and other drug abuse; crime and delinquency; violence; vandalism; school failure; school dropouts; teenage pregnancy; mental health problems; depression and suicide.

 Life Skills Training for Students in Grades 3 through 5